stezu/stripe-for-woocommerce/README.txt

 * Feature: Add a card to a customer
 * Feature: Delete cards from customers
 * Feature: Authorize & Capture or Authorize only

+== Upgrade Notice ==

+= 1.3.0 =
+1.3 is a major refactor of the code base.
+If you took advantage and tweaked the templates by saving a copy in your theme, those templates will now be bad and have to be redone.
+This plugin no longer includes it's own styles, and uses the built-in WC credit card form, so if you styled the form before, those styles won't work now.